mindobix/vectoroperations/readme.md

 Follow the prompts to enter the vectors in the specified format and press Enter.
 The program will perform the corresponding vector operation and display the result.

+## Run Unit Tests and Vector Operations App

+make run

+If you want to run the unit tests by itself then execute the following command:

+./test_vector_operations

 ## Cleaning Up

 To clean up the compiled files, run the following command: